 Argentina has biometric entry procedures at Ezeiza International Airport, Jorge Newbery International Airport and at the Buenos Aires ferry terminal.
 Visitors to Argentina are required to have their thumbprint scanned by an inkless device and have a digital photograph taken on arrival.

 Children under 18 years of age(as defined by local law) travelling alone or with one parent may be required to provide a letter of consent from the non-travelling parent(s) to the Argentine authorities.
 Contact the nearest Embassy or Consulate of Argentina well in advance of departure from Australia for further advice.

 If you are travelling to or from Argentina via the United States you will need to meet US entry/transit requirements.
 You should check your visa needs well in advance of travel with the nearest Embassy or Consulate of the United States.
 See also our travel advice for the United States of America.

-The World Health Organization (WHO) lists Argentina as a country with a risk of yellow fever transmission and recommends travellers to all departments in Misiones Province and parts of Corrientes Province (Beron de Astrada, Capital, General Alvear, General Paz, Itati, Ituzaingo, Paso de los Libres, San Cosme, San Martin, San Miguel, Santo Tome) are vaccinated against yellow fever.
+The World Health Organization (WHO) lists Argentina as a country with a risk of yellow fever transmission.
+Yellow fever is a serious and potentially fatal disease preventable by vaccination.
+We strongly recommend that all travellers be vaccinated for yellow fever before travelling to all departments in Misiones Province and parts of Corrientes Province (Beron de Astrada, Capital, General Alvear, General Paz, Itati, Ituzaingo, Paso de los Libres, San Cosme, San Martin, San Miguel, Santo Tome).
 Iguazu Falls is located within Misiones Province.

 Make sure your passport has at least six months' validity from your planned date of return to Australia and carry copies of a recent passport photo with you in case you need a replacement passport while overseas.